pababou/NSM/Day2Notes.md

  ss    is the new hotness

- ss -lnt   shows all listning
+ ss -lnt   shows all listening